Importing & Updating Metafield Data

 Product Metafields

-• Used to determine if the item is a product or a variant.
-Actual title ignored.
+• Title – Used to determine if the item is a product or variant.
+The value itself is ignored.

 • Blog Posts